 Carmakers design engines for a minimum octane rating.
 If you open the fuel flap of your car and it says ‘unleaded petrol only’ it means 91 octane fuel is OK.
 If the fuel flap says ‘premium unleaded only’ it means you need to use at least 95.
 If the fuel flap tells you to use 98 … that’s what you need to do.

 It can’t hurt your engine if you use a higher octane fuel.
 So, for example, if you use 95 or 98 in an engine designed for 91, that’s OK.
 However, it’s not acceptable to put in a lower octane fuel than the minimum recommended by the manufacturer.
 Using 91 in an engine designed for 95 or 98 is potentially destructive.

 Fuel retailers love to talk up the purported benefits of their premium fuels.
 They don’t lie on this, but they do sometimes overstate the benefits.
 Most modern engines will adapt up (very slightly) if you run them on a higher octane fuel than the minimum recommended – you will get either better economy or more performance (depending on how you drive).
-But in practise, the improvement is tiny, and the price premium of the higher octane fuel always eclipses the economy benefit from running it – in other words, it’s not an economically rational choice to run 98 in an engine designed for 91, even though it might run slightly better.
+But in practice, the improvement is tiny, and the price premium of the higher octane fuel always eclipses the economy benefit from running it – in other words, it’s not an economically rational choice to run 98 in an engine designed for 91, even though it might run slightly better.

 Ethanol is interesting. e10 is not a substitute for premium unleaded petrol.
 If your car requires 95 or 98, e10 is not a viable fuel for it.
 The majority of cars on New Zealand roads designed for 91 petrol can accept e10 – but you should check the owner’s manual or ask the manufacturer or dealer first.